Timeline: When You Should Care About the Delta Status, Sky Club Access Changes

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Read on for a timeline of Delta's latest changes and what it might mean for you.
+Read on for a timeline of Delta's latest changes and what they might mean for you.

 Delta has four tiers of elite status: Silver, Gold, Platinum, and Diamond.
-Each status tier gives you access to different perks from priority boarding to complimentary upgrades.
-At the moment, you have to fly and spend a certain amount with Delta to qualify for SkyMiles Medallion status.
+Each status tier gives you access to different perks from priority boarding and free bags to complimentary upgrades.

-But to earn Medallion status in 2025 and beyond, it will just be about how much you spend, either with Delta or its partner airlines, on one of Delta's co-branded American Express credit cards, or a combination of both.
+For years, Delta customers had to fly and spend a certain amount each year to earn Medallion status.
+But to earn Medallion status in 2024 and beyond, all that matters is how much you spend – either with Delta or its partner airlines, on one of Delta's co-branded American Express credit cards, or a combination of the two.

-The most important thing to remember is this: These changes won't impact your 2024 Medallion status – just how you earn status for 2025.
+Here's the most important thing to remember: These changes don't impact the Medallion status you've already got for 2024 – just how you earn status for 2025.

-Starting Jan.
-1, 2024, travelers will only earn Medallion Qualifying Dollars (MQDs) – and that's all you'll need to reach Medallion status.
-You'll no longer have to worry about Medallion Qualifying Miles (MQMs) or Medallion Qualifying Segments (MQSs) – those won't be a thing anymore.
+As of Jan.
+1, 2024, travelers only earn Medallion Qualifying Dollars (MQDs) – and that's all you'll need to reach Medallion status.
+You'll no longer have to worry about Medallion Qualifying Miles (MQMs) or Medallion Qualifying Segments (MQSs): Those metrics measuring how far you fly and how many Delta flights you take are a thing of the past.

-The number of MQDs you'll need to reach each tier of Delta status is also changing, and not in a good way.
-Here's how many MQDs you need to earn between Jan.
+The number of MQDs you'll need to reach each tier of Delta status has also changed, and not in a good way.
+After Delta walked back some of its changes, here's how many MQDs you need to earn between Jan.
 1, 2024, and Dec.
 31, 2024, to qualify for 2025 Delta SkyMiles Medallion status.

 Medallion TiersMQDs Required for 2025 Status

-• You'll earn 1 MQD per $1 spent on the ticket price for a Delta-marketed flight operated by Delta or a Delta partner airline.
+• You'll earn 1 MQD per $1 spent on the ticket price (excluding government imposed taxes and fees) for a Delta-marketed flight operated by Delta or a Delta partner airline.

 • If you hold the *delta reserve card* or the *delta reserve biz card*, you'll earn 1 MQD for every $10 you spend.